Close Option Early Calculator

 How This Calculator Works

-The Exit Analysis Calculator compares your potential outcomes across different closing scenarios.
-It calculates your “left to make” — the difference between your max profit if held to expiration and what you'd net by closing right now.
+This calculator compares your outcomes across different closing scenarios.
+The key number is "left to make" — the difference between your max profit at expiration and what you'd net by closing right now.
+If there's $30 left to make over 14 days, is that worth locking up $5,000 in capital?

 Why Closing Early Sometimes Beats Holding

-For covered calls, if the stock runs well above your strike, your stock gains exceed the cap.
-Closing everything captures those gains.
-The calculator detects this automatically and flags when closing nets you more than holding.
+With covered calls, if the stock runs well past your strike, your shares are worth more than the strike cap.
+Closing everything — buying back the call and selling shares at market — captures those gains.
+The calculator detects this and flags it.
+I've had trades where closing early netted $300 more than holding.
+Don't leave money on the table out of habit.

 Premium Velocity

-Consider the rate you earn income, not just the amount.
-Squeezing out the last 15% of premium over 14 days earns far less per day than deploying that capital into a fresh 30-day position at 100% premium.
-This “premium velocity” concept is why many traders close at 50-80% of max profit and roll into a new trade.
+Think about the rate you earn, not just the amount.
+Squeezing out the last 15% of premium over 14 days earns almost nothing per day.
+But closing and selling a fresh 30-day position at 100% premium?
+Way more income per day.
+This is why I close at 50-80% of max profit and redeploy.
+Premium velocity matters more than total premium.

 Intrinsic vs Time Value